huishenlab/sv_calling_docker/README.md

 singularity shell sv_calling_new_version.sif

 # Using docker
-docker run -it huishenlab:sv_calling_new_version /bin/bash
+docker run -it varishenlab:sv_calling_new_version /bin/bash
 ```